-Stockpiles are measured by estimating the number of tones added and removed from the stockpile, the number of contained ore ounces is based on assay data, and the estimated recovery percentage is based on the expected processing method.
+Stockpiles are measured by estimating the number of tonnes added and removed from the stockpile, the number of contained mineral ounces is based on assay data, and the estimated recovery percentage is based on the expected processing method.
 Stockpile tonnages are verified by periodic surveys.

-Silver and gold recovery
+Silver and gold recovery (loss), net of expenses